dingodb/dingo-docs/docs-dingo-s3/download.md

 Today, there is a Dingobot waiting to give you a download link for the Dingo S3™ tile.
 We want to welcome you into our "Ask for help" Slack channel, get your download link, and say Hello!

-1. Go to https://slack.dingotiles.com/ to get a FREE invite to our **Dingo Tiles - Ask for Help** Slack account.
+1. Go to https://slack.dingotiles.com/ to get a FREE invite to our **Dingo Tiles™ - Ask for Help** Slack account.
 2. Say hello!
 Some of us live all around the world and fingers crossed there is someone who will say hello back!
 3. Type `/download-s3` to talk to the Dingobot and request a download URL.
 You can do this in any channel.